grantharper/recipe-index/README.md

 # Recipe Index

-This service was built to help index paper copies of recipes in a large volume
+This web application was built to help index and search paper copies of recipes

+## Environments

+### Development

 To start the service in developer mode, run the following command

 `mvn spring-boot:run -Dspring.profiles.active=dev`

+OR

+`./gradlew bootRun -Dspring.profiles.active=dev`

+### Test

 To start the service in test environment mode, you will need to first configure a MySQL database with the schema and user found in the `application-test.properties` file

 You will also need to configure your system environment variables to contain the `RECIPE_PASSWORD` which matches your user password for the database

-#Docker info
+Then run the startup script

+`./start-test-env.sh`

+If you need to kill the process and have exited the window where it is running, you can run the following commands on Windows.

+`netstat -ano | findstr :<port>` gives the PID of the process

+`taskkill /PID <the-PID> /F` kills the process

+For Linux:

+`fuser -k <port>/tcp`

+## Docker Image

-This code is published to the following docker hub repo
+An image is published to the following docker hub repo

 [https://hub.docker.com/r/grantharper/recipe-index](https://hub.docker.com/r/grantharper/recipe-index)